ckan/ckan/doc/extensions/testing-extensions.rst

 * We're calling :func:`ckan.tests.call_action` This is a convenience function that CKAN provides for its own tests.

+* The CKAN core :doc:`/contributing/testing` can usefully be applied to writing tests for plugins.

+* CKAN core provides:

+  * :mod:`ckan.tests.factories` for creating test data

+  * :mod:`ckan.tests.helpers` a collection of helper functions for use in tests

+  * :mod:`ckan.tests.pytest_ckan.fixtures` for setting up the test environment

+  which are also useful for testing extensions.

 * You might also find it useful to read the
   `Flask testing documentation <https://flask-doc.readthedocs.io/en/latest/testing.html>`_ (or `Pylons testing documentation <http://docs.pylonsproject.org/projects/pylons-webframework/en/latest/testing.html>`_